← Blog

 What customers see

 Nothing — that's the point.
-Old commander.dekimu.com URLs return one-time redirects to the new path.
+Old dashboard URLs return one-time redirects to the new path.
 The license server keeps the same shape and signs the same payloads with the same key.
-Existing workers heartbeat against the new URL after a single env flip.
-The Stripe webhook re-points when checkout re-enables.
+Existing workers heartbeat against the new URL after a single config flip.
 From the user side, runcommander.com is now the whole product: pricing on the front, dashboard on the back, single login between them.

-Decision doc is up at the architecture log; the migration brief and full system map are public.
+The decision doc is up at the architecture log.
 Commander itself stays gated on the activation triggers we wrote down weeks ago — the domain collapse was always a precondition, not a launch.

 ARCHITECTURE